CPSC-383/aegis/README.md

 To build and release the Aegis Client, follows these steps:

-1. Ensure you are in the appropriate branch.
+1. Ensure you are on the appropriate branch.

 - For assignment 1: